ReFRACtor/documentation/system_configuration.rst

 * `HDF5 <https://support.hdfgroup.org/HDF5/>`_ >= 1.8
 * `Python <https://www.python.org/>`_ >= 3.5
 * `Lua <https://www.lua.org/>`_ >= 5.2.2 built with a shared library
+* `SWIG <http://www.swig.org/>`_ >= 3.0

 If a package for Lua that includes a shared library is not available for the target system, a version bundled with the software package can be used.
 See the :doc:`Compilation <compilation>` instructions for more information.

-If you will be modifying the Python bindings, you will additionally need to install:

-* `SWIG <http://www.swig.org/>`_ >= 3.0

-`Ruby <https://www.ruby-lang.org/>`_ is also required for some scripts, but not necessary unless you need to run them.
-We are eventually phasing out the need for Ruby as a requirement.

 Python Requirements
 ===================